 I don’t have a good sentence example for this one, but have a look at the explanations here and here, and then go to the “blog” of “unnecessary” quotation marks for plenty of examples and some high quality snark.

-From time to time I post interesting articles about grammar slip-ups, language issues or word choices that I have found in my own online research, usually while I am reviewing a document or see a typo in something I am reading.
+From time to time I post interesting articles about grammar slip-ups, language issues or word choices that I have found in my own online research, usually while I am reviewing a document or spot a typo in something I am reading.
 You can find them on my Facebook page.